Timinator2000/Algorithm_X/16 - your turn/02 - breaking bifid revisited.md

 # Enforcing Sameness with Complex Actions

 I highly recommend you go down this route on your own.
-Once you remove all overlap from the all-or-none sets of events, things become possible I never envisioned.
+Once you remove all overlap from the all-or-none sets of events, things become possible I did not envision.
 I will explain further, but I urge you to explore this on your own before opening the spoiler below.

 <details>
 <summary>Spoiler Alert: I am serious.
 I did not see this coming.</summary>